 The Vancouver Welsh Society offers free Welsh language classes to the public.
 Classes are designed for all levels of Welsh learners, and beginners are always welcome at any point in the term.

-The schedule for the spring term is as follows:
+The schedule for the autumn term is as follows:

-Regular-term classes for beginners meet from 7:00 to 7:50 pm, with emphasis on listening, speaking, and basic grammar, following the lessons online here (autumn) or here (spring).
+Regular-term classes for beginners meet from 3:00 to 3:50 pm, with emphasis on listening and speaking.
+This will be in conjunction with the basic grammar, following the lessons online here (autumn) or here (spring); this term, rather than going through the grammar, I will leave it there as a reference and take questions, but focus on using the language.
 The focus is on conversational South Welsh.
 (Those interested in North Welsh are more than welcome: the decision is practical rather than political.)

-For the 2016–7 reading, we will be using the first book to be published in Welsh as both a printed book and an audiobook: Bore Da (ISBN 978-1847714664), read aloud by its author.
+For the 2017–8 reading, we will continue to use the first book to be published in Welsh as both a printed book and an audiobook: Bore Da (ISBN 978-1847714664), read aloud by its author.
 (Story about it here; Welsh books can be ordered from gwales.com as well as other online retailers, and the audiobook is also available from audible.com.)

 This series of Welsh classes is led by Dr. Antone Minard, our prif ddysgwr (“main learner”), who began learning Welsh in university in California in the 1990s and improved markedly while living in Aberystwyth.
 The Society’s community of native Welsh speakers has offered considerable support, including attending the classes to help us with pronunciation and usage.